lgatto/2015-03-05-Intro-Integ-Omics-Prot/caveats.md

 ## 301 247  91  13   2  23  10   2
 ```

+There are two types of mechanisms resulting in missing values in
+LC/MSMS experiments.

 Options are:

 1. Remove missing values, or at least features or samples with